steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``PAL_FORCE_ASIC_REVISION``
-        | Force a specific ASIC revision for all devices.
+        | Forces a specific ASIC revision on all devices.
       - ``0``
       -

     * - | ``PAL_HIP_IPC_FLAG``
-        | Enable interprocess flag for device allocation in PAL HIP
+        | Enables inter-process flag for device allocation in PAL HIP.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``PAL_PREPINNED_MEMORY_SIZE``
-        | Size of prepinned memory.
+        | Sets the size of pre-pinned memory.
       - ``64``
-      - | Unit: kilobyte (kB)
+      -

     * - | ``PAL_RGP_DISP_COUNT``
-        | The number of dispatches for RGP capture with SQTT.
+        | Sets the number of dispatches for RGP capture with SQTT.
       - ``10000``
       -

     * - | ``REMOTE_ALLOC``
-        | Use remote memory for the global heap allocation.
+        | Enables use of remote memory for the global heap allocation.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``ROC_ACTIVE_WAIT_TIMEOUT``
-        | Forces active wait of GPU interrupt for the timeout.
+        | Forces active wait of GPU interrupt for the timeout in us.
       - ``0``
-      - Unit: microseconds (us)
+      -

     * - | ``ROC_AQL_QUEUE_SIZE``
-        | AQL queue size in AQL packets.
+        | AQL queue size in the AQL packets in Bytes.
       - ``16384``
-      - | Unit: Byte
-        | The default value corresponds to 16 kilobyte (kB).
+      - The default value corresponds to 16 KB.

     * - | ``ROC_CPU_WAIT_FOR_SIGNAL``
         | Enable CPU wait for dependent HSA signals.